 - Advanced tasks imply a steep learning curve and require extensive knowledge.

 - Azure may become rather pricey if not adequately managed.
 However, in response to that Microsoft has special tools for managing billings (Azure advisor, Role-Based Access Control, etc.).

 The bottom line is that by choosing Microsoft Azure you opt for a great experience in corporate servicing, top-notch technologies, and high customization.
 At the same time, Azure is known for its high costs, steep learning curve, and online service solely.
 All these pluses and minuses point to the fact that no cloud vendor can be perfect for everyone.

 Nevertheless, with all the pros and cons of using Microsoft Azure, Microsoft is currently the leader for analytics and BI platforms by Gartner estimates.
 Moreover, 95% of Fortune 500 companies preferring exactly this cloud vendor can’t be all wrong.

 We do not deny that there are many businesses that are completely reluctant to migrate to the cloud.
 We do not even deny that if you belong to them you may not really need the cloud to stay afloat.
-Yet to excel you’d better harness the potential of modern day technologies.
+Yet to excel you’d better harness the potential of modern-day technologies.
 Turn to the experts for advice.
 Let them evaluate your public cloud needs precisely on a case-by-case basis so that the migration runs smoothly and unlocks the new potential of your business.

 Qulix Systems can be exactly such an expert partner to move your assets to Azure Cloud or AWS, or GCP, or whatever cloud vendor you may choose.
 We have solid expertise in cloud technologies and have carried out multiple successful cloud migrations.
-Reach out our support team for more details on our cloud competences or visit our website to have a look at our portfolio.
+Reach out to our support team for more details on our cloud competencies or visit our website to have a look at our portfolio.